J. Allan Dunn: Biography

 Dunn was born in England.
 He came to the United States in 1893.
 He spent about five years in Colorado, five years in Honolulu, ten years in San Francisco, and then relocated to the East Coast in 1914, after which his writing career blossomed.
 While living in Honolulu, Dunn befriended the writer H. D. Couzens.
 From 1914 forward, and in his pulp-writing career, he was known as "J. Allan Dunn"; before that he primarily went by "Allan Dunn."

 While living in San Francisco, he worked for the Southern Pacific Company, which published Sunset magazine.
 He wrote an article for Sunset on author Jack London.
 The two became friends.
 In 1913, Dunn was a frequent visitor to London's Beauty Ranch in Glen Ellen, California.
 According to the diaries of Charmian London, London's second wife, she and Dunn spent a lot of time together, which prompted Jack London to reinvigorate his interest in her.
+In 1913, he was accused of theft after attending a weekend party elsewhere.
+When his premises were searched, items belonging to London and his weekend hosts were found.
+However, the charges were dropped due to his restitution of the items and his prior clean record.

 A perennial "clubman", Dunn was a member of San Francisco's Bohemian Club.
 Later, he belonged to New York's Explorers Club, and, in 1937, was elected to the board of trustees.
 He also belonged to the Adventurers' Club of New York, eventually becoming vice-president.

 Dunn died, according to friends, of complications from chronic malaria; he had contracted the disease in Honolulu.